 Surprisingly, some courts have said that canceling the plan directly is not a change, so the company does not have to notify anyone.
 Nevertheless, many companies and business organizations advise employees to be on the safe side of the law.

-State law
+State Law

 Federal law isn’t the only game in town.
-Some benefits have added to the law to notify coverage and employees of any material changes to your benefits.
+Some benefits have been added to the law to notify coverage and employees of any material changes to your benefits.
 Your state’s labor department or insurance commissioner’s department will be able to tell you the law.

 If you lose coverage